 Nightshade put a hand across her eyes and sank to her knees with her head bowed.
 There was a pause in the thunder as the storm moved slowly northwards, the gusts of wind faded and the rain eased to a fine drizzle.
-Thus silence fell but for the lapping of the waves against the vast causeways and stonework of Milverburg.
+Silence fell but for the lapping of the waves against the vast causeways and stoneworks of Milverburg.

-Mouse, her heart abrim with empathy, wrapped her arms around the trembling, weeping Wiccan.
+Mouse, her heart abrim with empathy, wrapped her arms once more around the distraught Wiccan.
 “So you killed those three police officers but how could you know?” she said in Nightshade’s ear.
 “You had but six years.
-You are no different from us Scatterlings: we’ve killed to survive.
-We had no choice.
+You were no different from us Scatterlings: we’ve killed to survive.
+We had no choice and neither did you.
 I’d love to sit in a cafeteria eating chocolate ice-cream with you but that will never happen in this world.”

-“As would I, dear heart, but when I said ‘fire’, it was so much more that just a word,” Nightshade sighed and laid her staff upon the flagstones.
+“As would I, dear heart, but when I said ‘fire’, it was so much more that just a word,” Nightshade groaned and laid her staff upon the flagstones.
 She placed her hands over Mouse’s hands.
-“My element called me and I embraced it because those stupid men were attacking Ma and Da.”
+“My element called me and I embraced it because those stupid men were hurting Ma and Da.
+I killed them, Mouse!”

 “Shield tried to tell me what she felt when she took down those Angels in Beorminghas but she couldn’t find the words.”

 “It’s hard to explain but your whole soul reaches out into the infinite: it touches the edge of the cosmos and collapses back down upon the object of your anger and your fear in an instant.
 That’s why Mother Moss had to take me: I would have killed again and again because they would never have stopped hunting us.”